open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 check whether an adequate explanation has been given for these.

-You can use the Project Level Data Specification to record each time a change is detected, and the reasons that are given for the change.
+You can use the Project-Level Data Specification to record each time a change is detected, and the reasons that are given for the change.

 #### (6) Add project completion data

-When there is evidence that a project has reached completion, it is important to further update the **project level disclosure**.
+When there is evidence that a project has reached completion, it is important to further update the **project-level disclosure**.

 If the OCDS data includes implementation data, including transactions or final spending information, then it may be possible to compare the total sum of all contract spending against the original anticipated contract spend, and overall project budget.
 It may also be possible to compare final contract delivery dates with originally planned dates.
 This can be used to identify possible variations that are in need to explanation.